emgong/double-takes/app/posts/2016-02-10-reasonable-interviewing.md

 In order to to make sure candidates are treated uniformly and fairly (and aren't turned down for reasons that don't matter), we introduced the idea of a **Bridge Agent**.
-Superficially, Bridge Agents just handle scheduling, but more importantly they serve a neutral party when deciding whether to move the candidate forward in the process, or to end it.
+Bridge Agents are the people who serve as the main point of contact for any candidate.
+Superficially, their purpose is to handle scheduling, but more importantly they serve a neutral party when deciding whether to move the candidate forward in the process, or to end it.
 Since they're present in every stage of the evaluation process, but never involved, they're in a position to play arbitrator if there's ever a claim that a candidate is being evaluated unfairly.

 ## Consistency problem #2: Overemphasis on technical knowledge